kelbert2/JavaNuggets/JavaScript.md

 </script>
 ```

 The clipboard is global OS-level.
-Most browsers allow read/ write access to the clipboard only in the scope of certain user actions, like onclick event handlers.
-Most browsers forbid the generation of custom clipboard events with dispatchEvent.
+Most browsers allow read/ write access to the clipboard only in the scope of certain user actions, like `onclick` event handlers.
+Most browsers forbid the generation of custom clipboard events with `dispatchEvent`.

 ### onclick
 Handler for a click event.
 Can only have one handler for a click event at a time.